DARPA-CRITICALMAAS/sri-ta3/README.md

 vt-open
 ├── ... # other folders for other namespaces - avoid
 ├── criticalmaas-ta3 # top-level of criticalmaas-ta3 namespace
-│   ├── data # contains all criticalmaas-ta3 data - (k8s READ ONLY)
 │   └── k8s # contains criticalmaas-ta3 code & logs for ALL users - (k8s READ & WRITE)
-│       ├── eXXXXX # folder you should CREATE to contain your code & logs │       │   ├── code # folder you should CREATE to contain your code │       │   └── logs # folder you should CREATE to contain your logs │       └── ... # other folders for other users - avoid
+│       ├── eXXXXX # folder you should CREATE to contain your code & logs │       │   ├── code # folder you should CREATE to contain your code │       │   ├── data # folder you should CREATE to contain your data │       │   └── logs # folder you should CREATE to contain your logs
+│       └── ... # other folders for other users - avoid
 └── ... # other folders for other namespaces - avoid